ztutlewski/GFXMath/README.md

 ##Introduction

-The (GoF)(X) Math library (abbreviated GoFXMath) is a lightweight, powerful, cross-platform, data-oriented math library focused on the development of graphics-oriented applications in C++.
+The (GoF)(X) Math library (abbreviated GoFXMath) is a lightweight, powerful, cross-platform math library focused on the development of graphics-oriented applications in C++.

 ##Design

-Given that the GoFXMath library is designed with data in mind, much of its functionality is overloaded between two major sections: SISD code and SIMD code.
+Given that the GoFXMath library is designed with data-dflexibility in mind, much of its functionality is overloaded between two major sections: SISD code and SIMD code.

 ####SISD